 Washington launched his academic career in 1995 as an assistant professor in the Department of Mechanical and Aerospace Engineering in the College of Engineering at Ohio State University.
-He became an associate professor in 2000 and a professor in 2004.
-He began serving as the college’s associate dean for research in 2005 and also led the university’s Institute for Energy and the Environment.
-From 2008 to 2011, Washington served as interim dean of the Ohio State engineering school, one of the largest in the country.
+He became an associate professor in 2000 and a professor in 2004, earning several teaching awards.
+Washington began serving as the associate dean for research in 2005 and from 2008 to 2011 served as interim dean of the Ohio State engineering school, one of the largest in the country.

-Washington established the American Society for Engineering Education (ASEE) Diversity Recognition Program, currently the largest diversity recognition program for engineering colleges and schools in the nation at more than 200 universities.
-He also is past chair of the ASEE Engineering Deans Council and a Fellow of the American Society of Mechanical Engineers.
+Washington established the American Society for Engineering Education (ASEE) Diversity Recognition Program, currently the nation’s largest diversity recognition program for engineering colleges and schools, with more than 200 participating universities.

-An accomplished researcher and educator, Washington specializes in dynamic systems, with an emphasis in the modeling and control of smart material structures and systems.
-He is the author of more than 160 technical publications in journals, edited volumes, and conference proceedings.
-At Ohio State, Washington received the Alumni Award for Distinguished Teaching, the Harrison Faculty Award for Excellence in Engineering Education, and the Lumley Research Award.
-He also received the National Science Foundation (NSF) Faculty Early Career Development (CAREER) Award.
-Washington has conducted research for NSF, NASA, General Motors, the Air Force Research Laboratory, and the U.S. Army Research Office, among others.
+An accomplished researcher, Washington specializes in dynamic systems, with an emphasis in the modeling and control of smart material structures and systems.
+Washington has conducted research for the National Science Foundation (NSF), NASA, General Motors, the Air Force Research Laboratory, and the U.S. Army Research Office, among others.

-His current board service includes S&P Global, Internet2, Sandia National Laboratories (Engineering Sciences Advisory Board), Northern Virginia Technology Council, Northern Virginia Chamber of Commerce, Consortium of Universities of the Washington Metropolitan Area, and Octane.
+Washington’s current board service includes S&P Global, Internet2, Engineering Science Research Foundation, National Advisory Council for Biomedical Imaging and Bioengineering, Virginia Business Higher Education Council, Consortium of Universities of the Washington Metropolitan Area, Leadership Greater Washington, Northern Virginia Technology Council, and Northern Virginia Chamber of Commerce.
 Previous board service includes the U.S. Air Force Scientific Advisory Board, NSF Engineering Advisory Committee, and the Institute for Defense Analyses.